mpihlak/mongoproxy/envoy-wasm/README.md

 the dummy WASM filter that just does `get_downstream_data()` doesn't have any noticeable overhead.
 However as soon as we start actually decoding the MongoDb protocol does the overhead become noticeable - roughly 28%.
-Still, in many cases this is not a too high price to pay for metrics
+Still, in many cases this is not a too high price to pay for metrics.

-Note: Mongoproxy v0.5.3 had considerably worse results initially (up to 17 seconds and a lot of variability).
+**Note**: Mongoproxy v0.5.3 had considerably worse results initially (up to 17 seconds and a lot of variability).
 This was traced back to using a too small buffer for proxying the bytes.